stackhpc/ansible-role-openhpc/README.md

 `openhpc_packages`: additional OpenHPC packages to install

-`openhpc_slurmdbd_enabled`: boolean, Whether or not install slurmdbd.

-`openhpc_slurmdbd_host`: Where to deploy slurmdbd if `openhpc_slurmdbd_enabled` is `true`, otherwise where an existing slurmdbd is running.
+`openhpc_slurmdbd_host`: Where to deploy slurmdbd if are using this role to deploy slurmdbd, otherwise where an existing slurmdbd is running.
 This should be the name of a host in your inventory.
+Set this to `none` to prevent the role from managing slurmdbd.

 `openhpc_enable`:
 * `control`: whether to enable control host